pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 Notice in Caffe's data layer, a ``transform_param`` is specified with a ``mean_file``.
 Mocha's data layers does not support data transformations now.
-The philosophy is that unless you are doing massive data augmentation [2]_, it is better to do those data preprocessing off-line.
+The excuse for this is that unless you are doing massive data augmentation [2]_, it is better to do those data preprocessing off-line.
 Since pre-processing only needs to run once, being able to perform arbitrarily flexible manipulations is more important than being super efficient.